transparency-dev/static-ct/README.md

 rather than [Trillian](https://github.com/google/trillian).
 This means that TesseraCT integrates entries faster, is cheaper to maintain, requires running a single binary rather than 3, and does not need additional services for leader election.
-- **Multi tenancy**: One TesseraCT instance serves a single CT log, as opposed to the CTFE which could serve multiple logs per instance.
+- **Single tenancy**: One TesseraCT instance serves a single CT log, as opposed to the CTFE which could serve multiple logs per instance.
 To run multiple logs, simply bring up multiple independent TesseraCT stacks.
-For reliability, each log can still be served by multiple TesseraCT instances.
+For reliability, each log can still be served by multiple TesseraCT _instances_.
 - **Configuration**: TesseraCT is fully configured using flags, and does not need a proto config anymore.
 - **Chain parsing**: TesseraCT uses [internal/lax509](./internal/lax509/) to